 Hiring a director to take control of your fundraising event will relieve you of stress because they’ll be in charge of creating separate teams for different aspects of your event and making sure everything is completed on time so your event can run seamlessly.

-3. Establish Your Fundraising Event’s Date, Time, And Venue
+3. Establish Your Fundraising Event’s Date, Time, and Venue

 Before you can continue planning, you’ll need to establish the logistics of your event.
 When and where will your event take place?

-When planning on a date and time, there are multiple factors your organization will need to consider.
+When planning a date and time, there are multiple factors your organization will need to consider.
 First, when is your preferred venue available?
 Once you have the dates your location is free, you should then think about what days are best for your donor base.

 Depending on the type of event you’re hosting, you may be limited to mornings or afternoons.
 For example, a 5k run simply can’t be hosted on a weekday evening.
 You’ll need more sunlight and time than an evening allows for.
 On the other hand, if you’re hosting a charity auction, a Thursday evening might be the perfect time.

 While choosing your date and time, remember to leave enough time for donors to RSVP.
-Most nonprofits allow a minimum of 4-6 weeks for responses, wit social media and other advertising running 8-10 weeks before event date.
+Most nonprofits allow a minimum of 4-6 weeks for responses, with social media and other advertising running 8-10 weeks before the event date.
 If this event is an annual occurrence, try to schedule it for a similar time as last year’s event so your donors will know when to look for it.

 The Bottom Line

 Think about your event’s logistics and your donors’ schedules when determining a date, time, and venue.
 Catering to your donors’ availability allows for a higher attendance rate.